Strange quark as a probe for new physics in the Higgs sector: Higgs to strange analysis

 The measurement of \Hss is performed using the associated production mode in two channels based on the decay of the $Z$: \Zinv and \Zll.
 The kinematic selections for each channel, detailed in Table~\ref{tab:selections}, are designed to be orthogonal and to reduce the dominant $Z$, $VV$, and $h\rightarrow b\bar{b}/c\bar{c}/gg$ backgrounds.
 The cuts on the number of PFOs per event and per jet reduce the $\Hgg$ backgrounds -- in general, gluon jets have a higher track multiplicity than quark jets.
 N.B. the $h(\rightarrow s\bar{s})Z(\rightarrow\nu\bar{\nu})$ and $h(\rightarrow s\bar{s})Z(\rightarrow\ell\bar{\ell})$ processes are combined to define the signal template for both channels (with orthogonality applied via the object counting cuts).

-The cutflow for the \Zinv channel is shown in Table~\ref{tab:cutflow_Zinv}.
+The cutflow for the \Zinv channel is plotted in Fig.~\ref{fig:cutflow_Zinv} -- the full cutflow table is given in Table~\ref{tab:cutflow_Zinv} in Appendix~\ref{app:cutflows}.
 Histograms of the variables included as part of this channel's selections (showing the evolution of the yields as each selection is applied) are shown in Figs.~\ref{fig:histograms_Zinv_1} through \ref{fig:histograms_Zinv_4}.
-From Table~\ref{tab:cutflow_Zinv}, we see the signal efficiency for our selections is 14\% while our background efficiency is 0.005\%.
-Even with the high background rejection, $\Zqq$ is still highly dominant with $\sim$4,200~events compared to the $\sim$2~events expected for \Hss.
+From Table~\ref{tab:cutflow_Zinv}, we see the signal efficiency for our selections is 13\% while our background efficiency is 0.004\%.
+Even with the high background rejection, $\Zqq$ is still highly dominant with $\sim$3,300~events compared to the $\sim$2~events expected for \Hss.
 Therefore, improvements to the sensitivity of the analysis are expected to be accompanied by improved rejection of $\Zqq$.
-The $\Hgg$ process is the dominant Higgs background with $\sim$110~events.
+The $\Hgg$ process is the dominant Higgs background with $\sim$100~events.

-The cutflow for the \Zll channel is shown in Table~\ref{tab:cutflow_Zll}.
+The cutflow for the \Zll channel is plotted in Fig.~\ref{fig:cutflow_Zll} -- the full cutflow table is given in Table~\ref{tab:cutflow_Zll} in Appendix~\ref{app:cutflows}.
 Histograms of the variables included as part of this channel's selections (showing the evolution of the yields as each selection is applied) are shown in Figs.~\ref{fig:histograms_Zll_1} through \ref{fig:histograms_Zll_5}.
 From Table~\ref{tab:cutflow_Zll}, the hadronic backgrounds are almost entirely removed by cutting on the number of leptons.
-The signal efficiency for our selections is 6\% while our background efficiency is 0.001\%.
-The $4f$ single $Z$ and $ZZ$ backgrounds are the dominant backgrounds, with $\sim$800~events compared to the $\sim$1~events expected for \Hss.
-As with the \Zinv channel, the $\Hgg$ process is the dominant Higgs background with $\sim$100~events.
+The signal efficiency for our selections is 5\% while our background efficiency is 0.001\%.
+The $4f$ single $Z$ and $ZZ$ backgrounds are the dominant backgrounds, with $\sim$730~events compared to the $\sim$1~events expected for \Hss.
+As with the \Zinv channel, the $\Hgg$ process is the dominant Higgs background with $\sim$76~events.

 \FloatBarrier

 \FloatBarrier

 \FloatBarrier